ArturDorfman/interview-prepper/content/guide/javascript.md

 There are many methods of array.
 Here are the most commonly used forEach, map, reduce, filter, some, every, flat, flatMap, find etc.

 #### What takes and what default value for flat()?
 It takes a value of deep for recursion.
-Default - Infinity
+Default—Infinity

 ---